NE

 Most of Gretna's retail growth has happened along Highway 6 in strip mall format rather than around a traditional downtown, but Nebraska Crossing Outlets off I-80 is a legitimate shopping destination that draws from across the metro.
 And Vala's Pumpkin Patch in the fall is one of the most beloved seasonal destinations in the entire region — the kind of thing that becomes a family tradition your first October in town.

 Most homes are served by Gretna Public Schools, with Gretna High School and the newer Gretna East covering different parts of the growing district.
-Newer construction continues on the southwest edge, and the district has been investing in facilities to keep pace.
-If you're cross-shopping Gretna against Bennington or Elkhorn, the schools hold up well and the Sarpy County location gives Gretna a slightly different tax and commute profile worth factoring in.
-You can read the full breakdown in my Omaha School District Guide.
+The district has been investing in facilities to keep pace with rapid new construction on the southwest edge.
+If you're cross-shopping Gretna against Bennington or Elkhorn, the schools hold up well — and Gretna's Sarpy County location gives it a slightly different tax and commute profile worth factoring into the comparison.

 Shopping & Local Anchors